toammann/BC2_VolCtrl/README.md

 The versatile IRMP library enables the BC2_VolCtrl to work with almost any IR remote.
 You can use any free key on one of the existing remotes that are already on your coffee table to control the volume.
 Use the 'regrem' Telnet command to register a new key of your remote to execute any of the commands specified below with a button press.

-For example you may register two keys on your TV remote with the `'volup/voldown'` commands.
+For example you may register two keys on your TV remote with the `volup/voldown` commands.
 You can do the same with your CD-Player remotes.
 This enables the user to control the volume via two independent IR remotes (TV and CD-Player remote).
-A third key may be registered with the `'setvol 0'` command to implement a basic 'mute' function.
+A third key may be registered with the `setvol 0` command to implement a basic 'mute' function.

 ### Basic Operating Description

 The turning of the volume potentiometer is defined by timings.
-If i.e. the user enters a `'volup/voldown'` cmd via telnet or a keypress on a registered IR-remote is recognized  a timer is started and the potentiometer starts rotating.
+If i.e. the user enters a `volup/voldown` cmd via telnet or a keypress on a registered IR-remote is recognized  a timer is started and the potentiometer starts rotating.
 The timer will run until the time specified by 'increment duration' is exceeded.
 After this period of time the timer disables itself and stops the motor.
 This cycle is named 'one volume increment'.

-If the user sends another`'volup/voldown'` request while the potentiometer is still turning the timer gets reset and the inc duration time start from the beginning.
+If the user sends another`volup/voldown` request while the potentiometer is still turning the timer gets reset and the inc duration time start from the beginning.
 This prevents the motor from stopping when the user holds a key down.

 However this behavior assumes that the update rate of the remote control is faster than the time specified by the increment duration.
 If this is not the case the motor movement won´t be continuous when the user holds down a volume control button.
 By default the increment duration is set to 100ms.
 With this value I found the volume step resolution to be sufficient.
 The update rate of all tested remotes were faster than 1/100ms.